-After disabled this policy to allow NT 4.0 kernel-mode printer drivers, your Windows Vista computer can have older driver network shared printers.
+After disabling this policy to allow NT 4.0 kernel-mode printer drivers, your Windows Vista/2003 server computer can have older driver network shared printers.

-I hope you will be not using Windows Vista anymore since even Windows 7 is reaching the end of life.
-But if you are still using for some specific requirements, then this guide will be useful to solve and install printers that require kernel-mode drivers.
+I hope you will be not using Windows Vista or similar older versions anymore.
+It is recommended to have the latest Windows OS.
+But if you are still using it for some specific requirements, then this guide will be useful to solve and install printers that require kernel-mode drivers.